AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/cannot-access-the-correct-cloud-project.md

 ## Solution for cause three {#solution-for-cause-three}

 If the issue has been caused by cause three, ask an existing super user on the project to add your new email address to the project.
+For more information, refer to [Manage user access](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/project/user-access.html).